Samsung Electronics replaces mobile design head

 But the South Korean firm has also been battling patent litigation the world over, with Apple claiming Samsung copied the look and feel of the U.S. firm's mobile products.

-Chang, a former professor who studied at the School of the Art Institute of Chicago, will continue to lead Samsung's design center which overseas its overall design strategy.
+Chang, a former professor who studied at the School of the Art Institute of Chicago, will continue to lead Samsung's design centre which overseas its overall design strategy.

 Lee, who acquired the moniker of "Midas" for his golden touch with the Galaxy series, started out designing cars for Samsung's failed auto joint venture with Renault in the 1990s.